djpugh/MTfit/docs/source/man.rst

 *********************************
-mtfit
+MTfit
 *********************************

-Bayesian Moment Tensor Inversion Code by David J Pugh mtfit is based on the bayesian approach presented in Pugh, D J, 2015, Bayesian Source Inversion of Microseismic Events, PhD Thesis, Department of Earth Sciences, University of Cambridge.
+Bayesian Moment Tensor Inversion Code by David J Pugh MTfit is based on the bayesian approach presented in Pugh, D J, 2015, Bayesian Source Inversion of Microseismic Events, PhD Thesis, Department of Earth Sciences, University of Cambridge.